Weed control on private property

 - stem mining weevil that attacks Canada Thistle.

-More information can be found on the Alberta Agriculture and Rural Development webpage regarding biological controls including how to obtain these controls for your property.
+More information can be found on the Alberta Agriculture and Forestry webpage regarding biological controls including how to obtain these controls for your property.

 Some seeds can continue to develop after the plant has been pulled.
 If you pull weeds, put them in bags right away so the seeds won’t drop and germinate; defeating the purpose of your hard work.